hirvoin/outfits-app/README.md

 ## Motivation

-After reading a [blogpost](https://www.reaktor.com/blog/why-ive-tracked-every-single-piece-of-clothing-ive-worn-for-three-years/) about garment usage tracking (and becoming rather fascinated by the idea), I thought that I could build a mobile application with similiar functionality for my own use.
-On top of that, I wanted to gain more familiarity with using Expo, GraphQL and Golang.
+After reading a [blogpost](https://www.reaktor.com/blog/why-ive-tracked-every-single-piece-of-clothing-ive-worn-for-three-years/) about garment usage tracking (and becoming rather fascinated by the idea), I thought that I could build a mobile application with similar functionality for my own use.
+On top of that, I wanted to gain more expertise in using Expo, GraphQL and Golang.

+Backend functionality is located in [outfits-server](https://github.com/hirvoin/outfits-server) repository.

 ## Todo